|

 Some insurers are apparently introducing homeowners policy provisions requiring the reporting of hail damage claims within 6 months of their occurrence, even though the damage may not be discovered for a year or more after the hail storm.
 One insurer limits lawsuits by policyholders on the same basis?
 Is this legal?
 Is it reasonable?
 Vacant Land

 Vacant land presents two problems.
 First, most people find it hard to believe that they could be sued because they own a piece of vacant land.
 Second, the characteristics that make a piece of land “vacant” are not universally agreed upon, and thus are unpredictable.
-4 tips to reduce water damage in a flood zoneIf you start at the top, you can move in only one direction — downward.
+4 tips to reduce water damage in a flood zoneNotable Insights and Tips from the Residential Insurance GuideIn addition to outlining policy types, the referenced webpage offered several practical insights, cautionary points, and answers to common questions.
+Below are some key takeaways and unique insights for homeowners and renters:

 Residential Insurance |